visual-framework/vf-core/components/vf-bookmark/README.md

 This component targets WCAG 2.1 AA accessibility.

 Note that the SVG icons use `aria-hidden="true"` as to be ignored by screen readers.

+### Pages that use this component

+The EMBL-EBI Training site includes pages that use [the inline variant to mark a training course as favourite](https://www.ebi.ac.uk/training/events/pride-database-proteomics-data-submission-access-and-visualisation/) and a customised version of [the button variant to mark a page as complete](https://www.ebi.ac.uk/training/online/courses/a-guide-to/molecular-sequence-features-and-analysis/).

 ## Install